Linh91/battle/README.md

 # WWE Battle

 Battle of the best!
-Basic battle game built using Ruby, Sinatra and testing using Capybara.
+Basic battle game built using Ruby, Sinatra and testing using Capybara and RSpec.

 ## How to run web application: